cs10/su25/incomplete.md

 If this is your first time resolving an incomplete, please complete the [Incomplete Summer 2025 Registration Form](https://forms.gle/eqk8AQuTk55r8nyz8) with as much information as possible.

-After that, you can:
+After submitting the form, you can:
 - Make a post on EdStem
-- Visit Stacey's office hours (messaging ahead of time will be useful)
+- Visit Stacey's office hours (messaging ahead of time is recommended)

-We will review your current grade and let you know which assignments are still missing or incomplete.
-After that, you’ll be given access to a folder containing the relevant past assignment specifications and instructions.
+We will review your current grade and confirm which assignments are missing or incomplete.
+Once confirmed, you’ll be granted access to a folder containing the relevant past assignment specifications and instructions.

+We recommend completing the most updated versions of labs and projects and submitting them to the Summer 2025 (Incomplete) Gradescope.
+- If your original semester used autograders for labs or projects, you may instead submit to the original Gradescope for credit.
+-If your original semester did not use autograders, you will need to submit your labs on Gradescope and provide that link in your submission (see below for more details).

+All submitted work will be graded using the rubric and expectations from the semester you originally took the course.
+This ensures consistency and fairness in evaluating your completed work.

 ---

 ## How do I submit work or assignments?

-To ensure your submissions are counted, follow these steps:
+To ensure your submissions are recorded and reviewed, follow the steps below:

-- **Gradescope**: Use the *CS10 Summer 2025 Gradescope instance* to submit:
+- **Gradescope**: Use the *CS10 Summer 2025 Gradescope instance* (recommended) to submit:
-  - Projects 1–4 and Final Project
+  - Projects 1–4 and the Final Project
   - Reading Quizzes and Lecture Quizzes (by request)
   - Labs
   - Coding portions of exams (if applicable)